A lot or a little?

 Is it any good?

-Fans of Larson's Hattie Big Sky will find much the same narrator here: Hattie is strong, good-hearted and brave about sharing her mistakes as she tries to become a reporter.
+Fans of Larson's Hattie Big Sky will be delighted to find much the same narrator here: Hattie is strong, good-hearted and brave about sharing her mistakes as she tries to become a reporter.
 HATTIE EVER AFTER is well researched, and readers will get a good sense of city life just before the 1920s, from the era's fashion and politics to what it was like for women to fight their way into the workforce.
 The author even treats readers to a few postcards of San Francisco from the time.
 Some of Hattie's reporting breaks seem a bit too fortuitous, such as being stuck in an elevator with the president.
 Likewise, a storyline about Hattie's friendship with her uncle's mysterious former girlfriend seems contrived; readers will mistrust Ruby from the beginning.
 In the end, though, readers will cheer as plucky Hattie works hard to become the person she wants to be -- and get everything she ever wanted.

 Families can talk about Hattie's life in San Francisco.
 How would it be different for a young person moving to a city today?
 What tools does she use as a reporter that seem antiquated?